- Support home

 Board editing

-To add, delete, or copy a row, use the “add row” button add, the “copy row” button filter_none, or the “delete row” button clear.
+To add, delete, or copy a row, use the “Add row” button add, the “Copy row and cards” button filter_none, or the “delete row” button clear.
 These buttons are faint at first, but when you tap the row background, the board enters edit mode and they become clearly visible.

 To move a row, hold and drag its title area.